goooooouwa/blog2kindle/README.md

 ### 5. Generate ebook from RSS feed and send it to Kindle

 ```
-python3 ./src/news2kindle.py "blog title" 0 "author name" # which fetches the content of each RSS feeds linked in config/feeds-0.txt, package them as a MOBI file, and then send it to your kindle via kindle mail address and Amazon's whispersync.
+python3 ./src/news2kindle.py "blog title" feeds.txt "author name" # which fetches the content of each RSS feeds linked in config/feeds.txt, package them as a MOBI file, and then send it to your kindle via kindle mail address and Amazon's whispersync.
 ```

 To generate multiple books in batch, you can run: